T A T T O O A R T I S T

 How do I make an appointment with you?

 -Due to high demand, please watch whether my books are open or not to submit a contact form.
 I only am able to get a certain amount of projects in before I close my books.
-As my career has grown in demand, I want to focus on creating my own original pieces such as flash to transferred onto skin and limiting my commission projects.
+As my career has grown not only years but in demand and numbers of clients I've worked previously with, I want to focus on creating my own original pieces such as flash to transferred onto skin and limiting my commission projects.

-Any inquiry outside of my book openings unfortunately will be denied.
+Any inquiry outside of my book openings unfortunately will now be denied.
+I plan on only opening my books 1-2 twice a year and moving forward to flash only.

 Can I book with you through Instagram DMs or Facebook?